Line of sight

 vicinity, or above or below, will have little influence.
 This is why the

-position of the camera is very important, as moving it by one metre can
+position of the camera is very important, as moving it by one meter can

 sometimes be enough to get around obstacles.